We earn commissions from brands listed on this site, which influences how listings are presented.

 When you make a payment with your debit card, the money to pay the merchant comes out of your bank account.
 The fact you can only spend the cash available in your account can help people that have trouble racking up debt balances.
 Merchants that add credit card surcharges may not charge credit card fees if you use a debit card since debit card transactions are often more affordable for merchants to process.

-You don’t run up a debt balance with a debit card in most cases, although some banks will allow you to overdraft your account.
-You may have to pay costly overdraft fees if you opt in to use the overdraft feature.
-The overdraft program generally limits the amount you can overdraft your account.
-This also means you can’t use your card to pay for a large purchase in an emergency without having the cash in your account.
+You don’t run up a debt balance with a debit card in most cases, although some banks offer Overdraft Protection to cover purchases even if you have insufficient funds.
+However, you may have to pay costly overdraft fees if you opt in to use the overdraft feature.
+The overdraft program generally limits the amount you can overdraft your account, meaning you can’t use your card to pay for a large purchase in an emergency without the necessary cash in your account.

 Using a debit card won’t build your credit history because there is no debt information to report to the credit bureaus.
 You won’t incur interest charges using a debit card, either.
 The bank may pay you interest if your bank account offers this feature.
 Some debit cards offer debit card rewards programs, but they typically don’t provide as strong benefits as credit card rewards programs do.